Best Queen Mattress for Less Than $300

 Zinus Memory Foam 12″ Ultra Plush

 Dreamfoam Bedding for Arctic Dreams

 Classic Brands Decker Hybrid Memory Foam and Innerspring

 Why should I consider a queen?
 What’s the difference between a full, queen, king, and California king mattress?

-For a long time, beds were twins and doubles (or similar to today’s measurements for these models).
-Couples either slept in different (smaller) beds for comfort, or a larger one together for warmth.
+For a long time, beds were twins and doubles (similar to today’s measurements for these models).
+Couples either slept in different (smaller) beds for comfort or a larger one together for warmth.
 In the 1940s and 50s, the industry introduced queen and king sizes.
-They were wildly popular, and ran for $50-$90, on average.
-This was a time period when “bigger is better” started to take hold in America, and just in time: people were getting taller, thanks to more nutrient-dense, plentiful diets than in previous decades.
+They were wildly popular and ran for $50-$90, on average.
+This was the era when “bigger is better” began to take hold in America, and it came at an opportune time: people were growing taller due to more nutrient-dense, plentiful diets than in previous decades.

 What material should my mattress be made out of?